santiment/academy/src/docs/neuro-api/api-reference/index.md

 }
 ```

-If the query does not return status code 200, then something else is happening.
+If the query does not return status code `200`, then something else is happening.
 Here are some of the options:

-- 429 - you are being rate limited.
+- `429` - you are being rate limited.
 Reduce the amount of requests you are doing
-- 502 - an internal server error has occured.
+- `502` - an internal server error has occured.
 Let us know at [https://santiment.net/discord](https://santiment.net/discord)
-  or at the #support channel
+  or at the `#support channel`

 ## Live API Explorer